jzanetti/Sijin_nix/docs/source/Basics.rst

    * - build a package
      - ``nix-build '<channel name>' -A <pkg>``
      - ``nix-build '<nixpkgs>' -A <hello>``
-        - building the hello package
-          from the nixpkgs channel

-        - The resulting package is build and added to the nix store. e.g., a link pointing to the package that has been put into the store is created in ``./result/bin/hello``
    * - clean up nix store (unused packages)
      - ``nix-collect-garbage``
      - N/A